 It’s normal to feel checked out or to struggle with your job from time to time, but when it turns into a daily issue, it may be something more.
 Burnout is a specific type of work-related stress, and an increasing number of people say they’re feeling it.

 The World Health Organization defines burnout as a syndrome resulting from chronic workplace stress that has not been successfully managed, characterized by three dimensions:

 - Increased mental distance from one’s job

 - Reduced professional efficacy

-- Openly communicate with your supervisor.
-Discussing your concerns may help you find solutions to things that are causing stress at work.
+- Communicate with your boss: Discussing your concerns with a supervisor may help you find solutions to things that are causing ongoing stress.

 - Reach out to your social circle: Co-workers, friends and family may be able to offer the encouragement or ideas you need to help overcome feelings of burnout.
 Spending time with people you care about may help boost your mood and counteract the negative feelings you might be having at work.

 - Take advantage of your health benefits: Work-related risk factors for burnout may also be predictors of depression.
 Consider talking to your doctor or accessing other resources available through your health plan, such as virtual behavioral therapy or on-demand emotional support via an app like Sanvello.